vertexproject/synapse/docs/synapse/model_format.rst

 sorted by model version, and these functions are then executed when CoreModule initialization is completed.
 This has the following effects:

-    - On new Cortex's, the rev0 function will be loaded (adding the complete data model).
+    - On new Cortexes, the rev0 function will be loaded (adding the complete data model).
 Then subsequent functions will be executed.
 These should perform any model changes and data migrations as needed.
     - On existing Cortexes which have already had the base model loaded; the rev0 function will be skipped and subsequent functions executed until the last function has been executed.
 These functions should perform a model